CortexIntelligentAutomation/docs/content/en/docs/getting-started/on-premise/multiple-server-with-ha.md

     .\Cortex.Innovation.Install.FlowDebuggerService.ps1 | Tee-Object C:\Temp\cortex-flow-debugger-service-install-log.txt
     ```

 1. A credentials prompt will appear.
-Enter credentials of a domain user that is a member of the local Administrators group on all servers (HA and load balancer) and press OK.
+Enter credentials of a domain user that is a member of the local Administrators group on all servers (Application and load balancer) and press OK.
 1. Wait for the script to finish running.
 This should take approximately 2 minutes.
 1. An error may have appeared saying: